rdesarz/gmphd-mot/README.md

-# GM-PHD filter based multiple object tracking
+# GM-PHD filter based online multiple object tracking

 This aim of this project is to develop a library for multiple object tracking.
 This a work in progress and it currently integrates an implementation of the Gaussian Mixture Probability Hypothesis Density filter used to estimate